Quantifying Spacetime Integration across a Partition with Synergy: Minimum or Modular Information Partition?

 \section{\emph{Minimum} or \emph{Modular} Information Partition?}

-When using any synergy-based measures, the inequality in eq.~\eqref{eq:mipboundid} can be used for the normalization when finding the MIP.
+When using any synergy-based measures, the inequality in eq.~\eqref{eq:mipboundid} can be used for the normalization when finding the MIP, or even continue using the current MIP normalized from IIT4.
 So if finding the MIP via normalizing the $\phi_s$ is preferred, we can keep doing that.
 No change.

 That said, is normalized $\phi_s$ the best way to find the MIP?
 If the goal is to exactly measure how irreducible the system in state $s$ is to \emph{any possible partition}, the set of all partitions includes the lop-sided partitions of just shaving off one node, so no normalization.
 And if there's no normalization, per \cite{psipaper1}'s Appendix B.1, a synergy measure's MIP will always be a bipartition thus reducing the MIP-finding algorithm from $O(n!)$ to $O(2^n)$.